 VJD examines the question of how our society has come to define mental illness.
 The play explores the differences between mental illness and the artistic temperament and what to do with those who refuse to conform to behaviors we consider “normal.”
 The play explores the meaning of identity and the role of ego.
 It challenges our relationship with God and the courage it takes to speak to the world through one’s art.
-What is the burden and responsibility for the artist, in terms of truth?
+What is the burden and responsibility of the artist, in terms of truth?
 Does truth even matter anymore in today’s society?
 What is the place of the artist in the world of commerce and what is the measure of his success?

 VJD is a deep reexamination of the character of Van Gogh, who has been marginalized by our society as the ultimate “crazy artist.”
 Here, using his own letters as source material, VJD mines the depth of the great artist’s thinking, bringing to light his great insight and wisdom.

 One unique feature of VJD is that it requires the actor playing Van Gogh to create two actual Van Gogh paintings in real time, during the course of each performance, blurring the lines between the theatre and visual art disciplines.
-The world premiere will feature renowned Charleston artist/actor Robert Maniscalco painting in the style of the great art legend.
-He and six other actors will perform all the roles.
+The world premiere “concert” production featured renowned Charleston artist/actor Robert Maniscalco painting in the style of the great art legend.
+He and six other local actors performed all the roles.

 Production notes: The design concept requires minimal set components.
 Light, sound effects and projections create most of the changes in scenery and mood.
-Production elements and costs are minimal enough to make it easy to set up and strike.
+Production elements and costs are minimal enough to make it easy to produce.
 The venue requirements are flexible but VJD does require basic lighting and sound facilities.

 An invitation to producers: The unique, multi-disciplinary nature of the play’s structure, the high profile notoriety of the subject himself, the compelling ideas, pertinent contemporary issues on the table and intriguing story line make it the perfect offering for any cutting edge intimate theatre venue.
 VJD pushes the limits of the multi-disciplinary genre without going broke.